NanoVNA-Saver/nanovna-saver/README.md

 ## Using the software

-Connect your NanoVNA to a serial port, and enter this serial port in the serial port box.
+Connect your NanoVNA (or SARK-110) to a serial port, and enter this serial port in the serial port box.
 If the NanoVNA is connected before the application starts, it should be automatically detected.
 Otherwise, click "Rescan".
 Click "Connect to NanoVNA" to connect.